PoKeRGT/userscripts/README.md

 By scrolling up or down, you can adjust the volume and seek forward or backward in the video.

+The left half of the video controls the volume, while the right half controls the time.

 The script also ensures that the mouse control is only active when watching a Netflix video, providing a seamless and convenient viewing experience.